The Story of How One World Today Came to Be

 Founded One World, LLC

 In the spring of 2009, One World, LLC, was founded with the simple purpose to connect young Ugandan women, who are being denied the right of education, with compassionate supporters who recognize the value of educating women of the world.
 As former chief economist of the World Bank Lawrence Summers stated, “Investment in girls’ education may be the highest-return investment available in the developing world.”
 An organization was envisioned where quality, not quantity, was valued.
-Currently there are over 30 girls who attend school due to kind hearts living in the United States.
-I personally know these children, and have spent time with them and their families.
+Currently there are a number of girls who attend school due to kind hearts living in the United States.
+We personally know these children, and have spent time with them and their families.

-During my visits to Uganda, I visit with the girls, check in with their teachers and buy them any supplies they may need.
+During our visits to Uganda, we visit with the girls, check in with their teachers and buy them any supplies they may need.
 All of this information is then shared with their sponsor.
 Before connecting a potential sponsor with a child, we ensure they are prepared to remain a part of the child’s life through secondary school not only financially, but as someone who cares for the child’s well-being.
-School fees are paid three times per year and range from $20 a term to $100 (which includes boarding) depending on grade level.
+School fees are paid three times per year and range from $50 a term to $150 (which includes boarding) depending on grade level.
 Fees are either paid in-person or transferred via Western Union.
 The numbers of those in need are increasing and it is our hope to expand by linking these children with sponsors in the U.S. who have a desire to make a positive difference in the world, but may be unsure of how to do so or weary of a misallocation of funds.
-One World, LLC has grown into a One World Today as a Nonprofit Corporation and backed by a strong board committed to supporting the educational achievement of girls.
+One World, LLC has grown into a One World Today, backed by a strong board committed to supporting the educational achievement of girls.

-We hope that you will join us in our endeavor to provide girls the opportunity to pursue education
+We invite you to contact us to learn about our endeavor to provide girls the opportunity to pursue education